Patient StoriesGoodbye to pain after long-delayed hip surgeryFebruary 11, 2019

 Most people enjoy a beautiful sunny day, and there are many benefits of sunshine.
-In addition, our culture tends to project the image that the sun is healthy and that a tan body is better, healthier and more beautiful than a white body.
+Our culture tends to project the image that the sun is healthy and that a tan body is better, healthier and more beautiful than a white body.
 As a result, many people spend hours in the sun or going to tanning beds to tan their skin.
 However, we’ve learned that there is a tremendous danger to our skin when we use tanning beds or overexpose our skin to the sun’s ultraviolet rays.

 It’s a myth that skin cancer is a disease that affects only old people.
 Anyone can get skin cancer, and it occurs in people of all skin colors and ages.
-According to the Melanoma Research Foundation, one in five Americans will get skin cancer in their lifetime, and the incidence of melanoma is increasing.
+According to the Melanoma Research Foundation, 1 in 5 Americans will get skin cancer in their lifetime, and the incidence of melanoma is increasing.
 Melanoma has one of the fastest rates of increase compared to other types of cancers.
 Here are some other statistics you may not know about:

 - From 1960 to the present, melanoma is increasing roughly 20 to 50 percent every five years.

-- From 1980 to 2004 the incidence of melanoma in young women increased by 50 percent.
+- From 1980 to 2004, the incidence of melanoma in young women increased by 50 percent.

-- In males ages 15 to 29, there has been a four-fold (333 percent) increase in melanoma from 1970 to 2009.
-For females ages 15 to 39, there has been an eight-fold (706 percent) increase.
+- In males ages 15 to 29, there has been a fourfold (333 percent) increase in melanoma from 1970 to 2009.
+For females ages 15 to 39, there has been an eightfold (706 percent) increase.

-- In males ages 40 to 60 from 1970 to 2009, there has been a four-and half-fold increase, and in females age 40 to 60 in the same timeframe a 24-fold (2,333 percent) increase in melanoma!
+- In males ages 40 to 60 from 1970 to 2009, there has been a four-and-a-half-fold increase, and in females age 40 to 60 in the same time frame, a 24-fold (2,333 percent) increase in melanoma.

 Many states, including Minnesota, outlaw tanning bed use for anyone under the age of 18.Tanning bed equipment has been classified by the World Health Organization (WHO) as carcinogenic and is placed in the same category as tobacco, arsenic and plutonium.